Academic Science and Laboratory Building

 - Connections to the existing science building, Jennings Hall, at the ground level and upper level.

 - Outdoor rock garden showcasing rocks indigenous to Connecticut.
-The garden will also serve as an earth science laboratory.
+The garden also serves as an earth science laboratory.

-- Faculty garden, which will add to the campus’ sustainability focus.
+- Faculty garden, which adds to the campus’ sustainability focus.

-- Rain water collection, which will be used to water the science quad and faculty garden.
+- Rain water collection, which is being used to water the science quad and faculty garden.

 - Two 50-seat classrooms, conference space, and student study areas.